actiontray/web-actions-api/README.md

 # Domain Web Action API open specification RFC

-<b>Action API</b> is the proposal specification standard for fetching details of actionable items and user actionable items state available under given Internet domain.
+<b>Action API</b> is the proposal specification standard for fetching details of actionable items with their state available under given Internet domain.

 This is an RFC, if you have some ideas or thoughts regarding it, please submit an issue in this repository.